 Where To Buy COREtec Plus

-COREtec Plus can be bought directly from USFloors via their website or from most flooring retailers around the United States.
+COREtec Plus can be bought directly from USFloors via their website or from most flooring retailers around the United States such as Floor City.

 It is worth looking out for partners that are listed as White Glove Retailers.
 Some resellers have been trained as specialists in COREtec flooring, and they can give the best advice, and as a result of their relationship with USFloors, they offer cheaper prices on all COREtec options.